 One way to see the underlying mathematical structure is to lower the Resolution, increase the Threshold and set the Stiffness (see below) a fraction above the Threshold.
-Fig. Underlying structure. is a Meta cube with the above mentioned configuration applied as follows: Resolution of 0.410, Threshold of 5.0 and Stiffness a fraction above at 5.01.
+Fig. Underlying structure. is a meta cube with the above mentioned configuration applied as follows: Resolution of 0.410, Threshold of 5.0 and Stiffness a fraction above at 5.01.

 You can clearly see the underlying cubic structure that gives the meta cube its shape.

-fully draw the meta during transformations.
+- fully display the meta during transformations.

-Do not show meta mesh during transformations.
+- Do not display meta during transformations.

-Never show meta mesh (not a very recommended option, as the meta is only visible at render time!).
+- Never show meta mesh (not a very recommended option, as the meta is only visible at render time!).